 Step 7: Hold an organizational meeting

-You should hold an organizational meeting with the PA/PTA membership as soon as possible following incorporation.
-The purpose of the organizational meeting for newly incorporated organizations is to adopt bylaws, elect officers (and additional directors, if desired), authorize obtaining an EIN and filing an application for tax exemption, and to discuss the responsibilities of the new entity.
+You should hold an organizational meeting with the PA/PTA board and membership as soon as possible following incorporation and in accordance with the applicable procedures described in the PA/PTA’s bylaws.
+The purpose of the organizational meeting for newly incorporated organizations is to, among other things, adopt bylaws, elect officers (and additional directors, if desired), authorize obtaining an EIN and filing an application for tax exemption, and to discuss the responsibilities of the new entity.
 This meeting is required even if your PA/PTA is simply incorporating an existing unincorporated PA/PTA.

 Step 8: Obtain an Employee Identification Number (“EIN”)